AviatrixSystems/Docs/HowTos/site2cloud_cacert.rst

 - Only the Palo Alto VM-Series firewall is supported in this version of Site2Cloud cert-based authentication.
 - Only the Elliptic Curve DSA algorithm is supported in this version when creating a certificate in the Palo Alto VM-Series UI.
 - Only the PEM certificate file type is supported in this version.
-- You can only use one certificate per Site2Cloud connection.
+- You can only use one certificate group (all the certificates with the same tag name) per Site2Cloud connection.
 - You can only roll back the platform version if the previous version supports certificate-based authentication (not supported prior to 6.8).
 - The Aviatrix OpenVPN® feature cannot be used in conjunction with Site2Cloud certificate-based authentication.